Logo

 Sure… but there’s a problem here…

-It complete ignores profits, margins, and cashflow.
+It completely ignores profits, margins, and cashflow.

 ROI doesn’t matter if you go broke waiting for it.